lbcb-sci/GNNome/README.md

   optional:
     --name <name>
-      Name of the model that will be trained (default: date/time of execution) --savedir <savedir>
+      Name of the model that will be trained (default: date/time of execution) --overfit
-      Name of the directory where the model and the checkpoints wiil be saved (default: checkpoints/) --overfit
       Overfit on the training data
     --resume